b1674927/signdocs/Readme.md

 A command line program to (1) cryptographically sign documents and (2) verify signatures

 - You need an Ethereum private key to sign
-- The app creates a Keccak256 hash of the document and creates an ECDSA signature using your private key
+- The app creates a Keccak256 hash of the document you provide and creates an ECDSA signature using your private key
 - Alternatively, the app recovers the address from a signature and hash, i.e., verifies the signature
 - Keys that you enter are not stored and not visible in the console
 - `\x19Ethereum Signed Message:\n` is _not_ prefixed to the data